Udoka-AM/stakezone/d.md

 #### Team Import System

 - API integration with the official Fantasy Premier League to allow users to import their existing teams securely
-- Authentication mechanism to verify ownership of imported teams
+- An authentication mechanism to verify ownership of imported teams
 - Real-time synchronisation to keep team data current with FPL

 #### Prediction Market Infrastructure